 More than 40 old people's homes and nursing homes are distributed throughout Basel-Stadt, while specialist organisations offer home-care services.
 Some 60 ambulance staff are always on duty, and can be called up using the emergency telephone number 144.

-The Swiss like to be insured against every risk, and, in principle, everything can be insured.
+In principle, everything can be insured in Switzerland.
 You will find the most common types of insurance listed below.

 Health insurance is mandatory in Switzerland.
 People choose and pay it privately, however.
 The basic benefits are defined by federal law, every insurance company must include them in their basic package.
 Insurance companies are obliged to accept everyone for the basic package, although they can reject applications for extra benefits (for example, for 1st or 2nd class hospital accommodation).
 The monthly premiums vary from company to company and from canton to canton.
 In order to reduce the premiums, patients can opt to pay some of the health costs themselves, or to see a doctor approved by the insurance company.

 Personal liability insurance

 One can be exposed to a great variety of potential liability risks in one's day-to-day life.
 Damaging third-party property or injuring another person establishes an obligation to pay compensation.
 Compensation claims can be extremely high when individuals are involved.
 The «Privathaftpflicht-Versicherung» (personal liability insurance) protects the policy holder against such financial risks.